JonEG/typo3-certifications/CONTRIBUTING.md

 2. Link to Readme
 3. Topic introduction as in Syllable topic
 4. Goals as in Syllable topic
-5. Notes
+5. Notes (this is the knowledge to be learned)
-6. Example if possible
+6. Example (if possible from the TYPO3 core, it is under `/code` )
 7. Links to used references
 8. Link to Readme